Earn Your Master of Science in Nursing

 - Individual attention—Low faculty to student ratio

 Ready to apply?
 Applications are accepted on a rolling admission process.
 Start your credit evaluation today and speak with the Director of Admissions to get started.

-Research College of Nursing currently accepts MSN students living in the following states: Alabama, Arizona, California, Florida, Indiana, Kansas, Louisiana, Missouri, North Dakota, Oklahoma, South Carolina, Texas, and Virginia.
+Research College of Nursing currently accepts MSN students living in the following states: Arizona, California, Colorado, Florida, Indiana, Kansas, Louisiana, Missouri, North Dakota, Oklahoma, South Carolina, Texas and Virginia.

 Note: Nurse Practitioner students must be a resident of Missouri or Kansas during last four semesters